duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_setup_duckiebot_DB17-jwd/1_0_2_assembling_duckiebot_DB18.md

 From the Duckiebot kit take the following components:

 - Front bumper (1x)
-- Set of three female to femal jumper wires (2x)
+- Set of three female to female jumper wires (2x)

 [](#fig:howto-mount-front-bumper-parts) shows the components needed to complete this upgrade.